 Tap water is generally not safe to drink and unfortunately, filtered water (UV or RO) is not readily available in Bangladesh.
 It is safer to drink boiled water or use a UV water filter to purify the regular tap water.

-What are the mobile network operators and internet service providers in Bangladesh
+What are the mobile network operators and internet service providers in Bangladesh?

-list of networks operators in Bangladesh
+list of network operators in Bangladesh

 and also details about each of them.